Fundamental Skills Programs

 • Approximately 13 hours of engaging experiences

-• Student activity bundle with answer keys
+• Student activity bundles with answer keys

 Browse the Curriculum

-Fundamental Skills covers the foundational knowledge and hands-on skills learners need across most trade or technical pathway.
+Fundamental Skills covers the foundational knowledge and hands-on skills learners need across most trade or technical pathways.
 Each topic area includes a structured sequence of VR simulations and concludes with a digital badge, giving learners shareable recognition and educators clear evidence of progress.

 Workplace Safety